 Every engineer, scientist and technologist hopes to be a part of one of these massive technology revolutions – investing our time and effort in something real that changes the way the world works for the better.
-In 1987, the founders of Cree did just that.
+In 1987, the founders of Wolfspeed did just that.
 They placed bets on a material that they knew could create a more powerful world: silicon carbide (SiC).
-Scientists saw SiC’s potential to enable more efficient, reliable alternatives to silicon devices at high voltages, and Cree was the first to see and realize its commercial viability for use in power and RF semiconductors.
+Scientists saw SiC’s potential to enable more efficient, reliable alternatives to silicon devices at high voltages, and Wolfspeed was the first to see and realize its commercial viability for use in power and RF semiconductors.

 While silicon remains a mature, consistent and inexpensive material, our hard work has driven down SiC prices while improving performance, opening up new applications for the technology and driving demand.
 And most importantly, liberating our customers from the constraints of incumbent technologies.

 Today, we live in an increasingly electric world that requires more efficient power conversion.
 There are millions of systems that require high-power operation that can benefit from SiC-based devices like electric vehicles (EVs), solar, wind, industrial, and server power.
 Our RF devices—made by adding a layer of gallium nitride (GaN) to SiC—can be used for applications like 4G and 5G telecom networks or advanced radar systems.

 Look at the EV market as an example.
 According to a recent study by the Energy Innovation, it is estimated that electric vehicles will make up 65% of new vehicle sales in the U.S. by 2050.
 SiC components will play an important part in creating simpler, more compact and more efficient EV powertrains.
 Overnight charging will become a relic of the past; drivers will be able to use DC fast chargers to get approximately 300 miles of range in the time it takes to buy a snack at the charging station.